medrimonia/PFA-Nethack/README.md

 'scripts/README.md'

 The folder 'viewer' contains a program called `viewer.pl` which can show replays of games played by bots.
+It also contains a program called `toTikZ.pl` which can produce beautiful images summaring bots movements during a game.

 ## Used package